afni/afni/doc/afni_sphinx/programs/3dttest++_sphx.rst

        LABL_K    is the label for the Kth input dataset name, whose name follows.
        BETA_DSET is the name of the dataset of the beta coefficient or GLT.
                  ++ only 1 sub-brick can be specified here!
-       Note that the labels 'SETNAME' and 'LABL_K' are limited to 12 characters -- any more will be thrown away without warning.
+        ** Note that the label 'SETNAME' is limited to 12 characters, and the labels 'LABL_K' are limited to 256 characters -- any more will be thrown away without warning.
+        ** Only the first 12 characters of the covariate labels can be used in the sub-brick labels, due to limitations in the AFNI dataset structure and AFNI GUI.
+Any covariate labels longer than this will be truncated when put into the output dataset :(

          ** The program determines if you are using the short form or long ** ** form to specify the input datasets based on the first argument **